 I’ve used the now free weekends for sports, friends but also extra hours in the studio at the controls.
 And still, I can’t wait to play in the club again sometime and party with the people.

-EG: What would you say have been the most positive and negative things about it for you personally?
+EG: Personally, what would you say have been the most positive and negative things about it?

 Pretty Pink: I am a very communicative person and enjoy spending time with people.
 So, in addition to the economic losses, contact with family and friends also suffers.
 I am also concerned about the health of my family, friends, and fans.
 On the other hand, I now have more time for sports, studio and working on my labels.
 I am running my own music label Wanderlust for a long time now and have launched a second label called Deep Woods in the course of the year.
 Because of the corona situation, I can now spend even more time on it.